Phone Calls for Deaf & Hard of Hearing People

 The world runs on phone calls.
 And if you're deaf or hard of hearing, that's a problem you deal with constantly.

 Relay services exist, but they come with real friction.
 TTY relay is painfully slow — every sentence gets typed out by an operator, read aloud, then the response gets typed back to you.
 IP Relay and Video Relay Service (VRS) are faster, but still awkward.
 There's always a third person in the conversation, which means pauses, miscommunications, and a dynamic that feels nothing like a normal phone call.
-FCC data shows that traditional relay service calls take 2-3x longer than standard voice calls, and approximately 30% of businesses hang up on relay calls (FCC Relay Services Report).
+A relay call takes longer than a standard voice call, and some businesses still hang up when they hear a relay operator even though the ADA prohibits it.

 Then there's the part nobody likes to talk about: some businesses just don't handle relay calls well.
 Even though the ADA requires them to accept relay calls, plenty of receptionists hang up when they hear an operator, or get impatient with the pace.
 It shouldn't happen, but it does.